vmware/ansible-collection-alb/docs/avi_backupconfiguration.rst

                   - Field introduced in 22.1.1.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise with any value edition, basic(allowed values- scp,sftp) edition, enterprise with cloud services edition.
+                  - Allowed in enterprise edition with any value, basic edition(allowed values- scp,sftp), enterprise with cloud services edition.
                 </div>
                                 <div style="font-size: small">
                   - Default value when not specified in API or module is interpreted by Avi Controller as SCP.